ExchangeUnion/docs/Market Maker Guide.md

 ## Your First Trade

-On Simnet simply wait for about 15 minutes and you'll have channels and are read to go (check with `getinfo`).
-On Testnet/Mainnet, start with deposit some coins
+On Simnet simply wait for about 15 minutes and you'll have channels and are read to go (check with `getinfo` and `getbalance`).
+On Testnet/Mainnet, start by deposit some coins:

 ```bash
 lndbtc-lncli newaddress p2wkh #Send BTC to this address